Everything You Need To Know About: The Maldives

 When to go

-Like a lot of tropical destinations, the Maldives only has two seasons - wet and dry.
+Like many tropical destinations, the Maldives only has two seasons - wet and dry.
 The dry season runs between December and March.
 This is the high season when resorts will be busier so room rates and flights may be a little more expensive.

 Culture and customs

 It is worth noting that the Maldives is a Muslim country, and there are some customs you should adhere to when visiting.
-You are not allowed to bring alcohol into the country, so definitely don’t go crazy in duty-free on your way over as contraband will be confiscated and you won’t be getting it back!
-It is also illegal to bring in any sort of pork products or religious texts.
+You are not allowed to bring alcohol into the country, so definitely don’t go crazy duty-free on your way over, as contraband will be confiscated and you won’t be getting it back!
+It is also illegal to bring in any pork products or religious texts.

 The currency in the Maldives is rufiyaa.
-If you’re planning on visiting resorts islands, it’s likely that you won’t even need any of this currency as everywhere accepts major credit and debit cards now.
+If you’re planning on visiting resort islands, likely, you won’t even need any of this currency as everywhere accepts major credit and debit cards now.
 However, you may want to take some cash as tipping staff is customary.
 It’s acceptable to tip in rufiyaa or US dollars.
 There are currency exchange booths and ATM machines at the airport.